huilinghe19/bluesky/README.md

 """

 ##  pip upgrade ??
-Do not use it! upgrade may destroy something like ipython and qt things. use conda install in the end. step by step in a clean virtual environment to install bluesky is important.
+Caution: Do not use it if you have alread installed some packages in the virtual environment!
+Pip upgrade may destroy the installed packages like ipython and qt things.
+Install bluesky step by step in a clean virtual environment according to the documentation is important.
+I use conda install in the end.

     /hzb/huiling/anaconda3/envs/bluesky-tutorial/bin/python3.7 -m pip install --upgrade pip